 Where do we go from here?
 PG&E recently submitted its 2019 Wildfire Safety Plan to the California Public Utilities Commission (CPUC), which details their planned actions for the year ahead.
 It will remove 375,000 trees in 2019 and inspect 685,000 transmission poles in high-risk areas within five months in addition to its regular inspections.
 PG&E will also expand its Public Safety Shutoff Program when conditions are dangerous.

 What is clear is that wildfire risk has been heightened, and conditions for catastrophic wildfires persist.
-The new RMS North America Wildfire HD model probabilistically captures these “perfect” conditions, from fuel load and slope to humidity and wind-driven ember accumulations.
+The new RMS® U.S. Wildfire HD model, part of the RMS North America Wildfire HD Models suite, probabilistically captures these “perfect” conditions, from fuel load and slope to humidity and wind-driven ember accumulations.
 Most importantly, it quantifies how all this affects structures.

 “Vegetation Management” is a huge task for PG&E, and where trees need to be felled, they can face opposition from homeowners and environmentalists who do not want to see forests being cleared along power lines.